vraus/mysh/README.md

 ## How to Use

-In order to use the `MySH` at the current state, you only have to run the following command.
+In order to use the `mysh`, you only have to run the following command.

 ```bash
 make && ./main
 ```

-You will then be able to access the prompt of the mysh.
-You don't have a lot of usable commands at this state of the project.
-Only the most basic UNIX commands you can think of, and the `myls` command that is supposed to work as a normal `ls` command.
+You will then be able to access the prompt of `mysh`.
+Implemented features are further detailed in the next section.
+The most of basics commands in UNIX are usually working due to usage of `execvp` by default.

 ## Features